Osaym/didueat/README.md

 1. **Register an Account**:
    - Open http://localhost:3000
    - Click "Register" and create an account
-   - Create two accounts (one for your girlfriend, one for you)
+   - Create two accounts (one for your friend, one for you)

 2. **Log Your Meals**:
-   - Login with your girlfriend's account
+   - Login with your friend's account
    - Go to "Today's Meals" tab
    - Use the form to log breakfast, lunch, or dinner
    - Check the water checkbox if water was consumed
    - Click "Save Meal"

 3. **Grant Access**:
-   - Still logged in as your girlfriend
+   - Still logged in as your friend
    - Go to "Shared with Me" tab
    - Enter your username in the "Grant Access" section
    - Click "Grant Access"